Calogera Chiarello's Ancestors

 ~< Back to Chart >~

-Francesco Pumilia was born in Sciacca, Agrigento, Sicilia, Italy and baptized in the mother church parish there on the evening of December 13, 1734, as Francescus Lucianus Michael, the son of Maria Ciulla and her husband Vito Pumilia.
-(Mouse over and click on her Latin baptism image right to enlarge in a new window/tab.)
-He is listed as 13 years old on his father’s 1747 Sciacca Rivelo (tax record pictured below in Vito's bio).
+Francesco Pumilia was born and baptized as Francescus Lucianus Michael, on the evening of December 13, 1734, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Maria Ciulla and her husband Vito Pumilia.
+(Mouse over and click on his Latin baptism image upper right to enlarge in a new window/tab.)
+He is listed as 13 years old on his father’s 1747 Sciacca Rivelo, which was his correct age (this tax record is pictured below in Vito's bio).

 In 1761, on March 24th, 25th, and 29th, church banns were read for Francesco to marry Elisabetta Trapani.
-She was the daughter of Elisabetta Bonsignore and her husband Calogero Trapani.
-Francesco and Elisabetta were married on April 25, 1761, at the mother church in Sciacca.
-On this marriage document she is called Isabella, which in Sicilian is used interchangeable with the name Elisabetta.
+She was born on March 5, 1727, and baptized three days later as Elisabet Isabella, also in the mother church parish of Sciacca, the daughter of Leonora Bonsignore and her husband Calogero Trapani.
+(Mouse over and click on her Latin baptism image middle right to enlarge in a new window/tab.)
+Twenty-six year-old Francesco and 34 year-old Elisabetta were married on April 25, 1761, at the mother church in Sciacca.
 (Mouse over and click on their Latin church marriage record image left to enlarge in a new window/tab.)
-Their only known daughter was ancestor Giuseppa, but they also had a son named Vito who was baptized as Vitus Aloisyus on March 5, 1765, at the mother church in Sciacca.
+On this marriage document Elisabetta is called Isabella and her mother is called Elisabetta.
+Their only known daughter was ancestor Giuseppa, but they also had a son Vito, named after his paternal grandfather, who was baptized as Vitus Aloisyus on March 5, 1765, at the mother church in Sciacca.

 ~<^>~